AUGUST 2022, UPDATED 2024

 I would start this day by exploring Monastiraki and its markets.
 This area reminded me of Arabian cities, as all the markets flow into each other.
 This is the true hustle and bustle in Athens!
 Near Monastiraki square you will find Hadrian’s library, which you can actually see pretty clearly by just walking around it.
 I did not feel the need to buy an entrance ticket as it is so visible from the streets, however if you have a particular interest in it and want to know more, it is one of the best preserved sites of Athens… You can enter churches for free in Athens, you will find many in Monastiraki and it is worth it to go in and enjoy the colorful frescos.

 When it starts to get really hot, you can cool off under the palm trees of the National Garden.
-The park is absolutely gigantic and don’t make the same mistake that we did and make sure to visit the ponds.
-We were super excited when we spotted a tortoise on the pathways, but apparantly you can find heaps of turtoises at the ponds.
+If you love turtoises you can find many of them at the little ponds that are scattered through the park.
+In May the jacaranda trees were in bloom and created a lovely purple carpet, which was a lovely sight.
 The National Garden is free to enter, but does close at 7PM.

 Near the National Garden you can spot the National Library of Athens, which is such a lovely building!